Back to New York

 “I’m Aaron Copland,” he said gently.
 So much for my expertise.

 When I met Corigliano in 2015, discussing the reception 33 years ago, I hadn’t remembered that he had been at that 1982 event.
-He also told me that he’d been the Music Director at at WBAI in the early 1960s and had likewise participated in the War and Peace reading project.
-When talking about the Wourinen interview, I actually had forgotten with whom it had been, Telling Corigliano about the above comment.
+He also told me that he’d been the Music Director at WBAI in the early 1960s and had likewise participated in the War and Peace reading project.
+When talking about the Wourinen interview, I actually had forgotten with whom it had been, telling Corigliano about the above comment.
 “Yeah, that had to have been Charlie Wourinen.”
 I was shocked.
 How did he figure that out?
-“That’s the kind of thing he would say. ”
+“That’s the kind of thing he would say.”

 Throughout all of those years, it was great to feel so much a part of New York’s classical music life, to even feel significant in my own way, not as some kind of minor celebrity, but more part of a community, as if we were equals.